catseye/Canvas-Feedback/README.md

 ===============

-Canvas Feedback is an application of an analogue-video-like feedback effect to an HTML5 canvas.  .
+Canvas Feedback is an application of an analogue-video-like feedback effect to an HTML5 canvas element.

 You can see and play with online here:
 [Canvas Feedback installation at Cat's Eye Technologies](http://catseye.tc/installation/Canvas_Feedback).